Hives: Diagnosis and treatment

-When a patient has hives on the skin, a dermatologist can often make the diagnosis by looking at the skin.
-Finding the cause of hives, however, can sometimes be hard.
-This is especially true for hives that have been around for more than six weeks.
+When a patient has hives, a dermatologist can often make the diagnosis by looking at the skin.
+Finding the cause of hives, however, can be a challenge.
+This is especially true for hives that have been around for more than 6 weeks.

-To find out what is causing your hives, your dermatologist will review your health history, ask questions, and do a physical exam.
-You may need the following tests:
+To find out what is causing your hives, a dermatologist will review your health history, ask questions, and do a physical exam.
+You may also need the following tests:

 - Allergy tests (on the skin or blood tests).

 - Blood work (to rule out an illness or infection).

 To perform a skin biopsy, your dermatologist removes a small piece of affected skin so that it can be examined under a microscope.

 For a mild or moderate case of hives, the most common treatment is a non-sedating (does not cause drowsiness) antihistamine.
 Antihistamines relieve symptoms like itching.

 Antihistamines are also prescribed to treat chronic (lasting longer than 6 weeks) hives.
 When prescribed for chronic hives, you take this medicine every day to prevent hives from forming.
 There are many antihistamines on the market.
 Some make you drowsy, and some do not.

 Medicines that dermatologists prescribe to treat hives include: